MAG-MM/ul-fri-nlp-course-project-2024-2025-nlpmaxxing-rtvslo/Instructions.md

 ### Dependencies (up to date 30.05.2025):

 - Install pytorch with CUDA support if you have a GPU access.
+Version 2.6.0 is required for evaluating results.

 - General: `pip install jupyter polars fastexcel lxml tqdm striprtf scikit-learn`